 People Are Funny (January 11, 1946)

-Released on January 11, 1946: (running time 1 hour and 27 minutes) A fictionalized story of how the famous "People Are Funny" radio show was created, using audience members as the stars of the show.
+Released on January 11, 1946: (running time 1 hour and 27 minutes) A fictionalized story of how the famous "People Are Funny" radio and television show was created.

 Directed by Sam White

 Written by David Lang, Maxwell Shane, Dorcas Cochran and John Guedel

-The Actors: Jack Haley (Pinky Wilson), Helen Walker (Corey Sullivan), Rudy Vallee (Ormsby Jamison), Ozzie Nelson (Leroy Brinker), Phillip Reed (John Guedel), Bob Graham (Luke), Roy Atwell (Mr. Pippensigal), Barbara Roche (Aimee), Clara Blandick (Grandma Wilson), Art Linkletter (himeself, Art Linkletter), Frances Langford (herself, guest), William 'Billy' Benedict (NBC usher), Dorothy Donegan (Ann Jenkins, boogie woogie piano player), The Vagabonds (musicians), Wheaton Chambers (program participant), Joe DeRita (Mr. Hinkley), Casey Johnson (contestant), Lillian Molieri (Hey Jose singer), Byron Foulger (Mr. Button, Rudy Vallee's assistant).
+The Actors: Jack Haley (Pinky Wilson), Helen Walker (Corey Sullivan), Rudy Vallee (Ormsby Jamison), Ozzie Nelson (Leroy Brinker), Phillip Reed (John Guedel), Bob Graham (Luke), Roy Atwell (Mr. Pippensigal), Barbara Roche (Aimee), Clara Blandick (Grandma Wilson), Art Linkletter (himeself, Art Linkletter), Frances Langford (herself, guest), William 'Billy' Benedict (NBC usher singing Alouette), Ann Jenkins (Ann Jenkins, boogie woogie piano player), Billy Bletcher (singer, Alouette), Wheaton Chambers (Reverend Allen), Joe DeRita (Mr. Hinkley), Casey Johnson (Jerry), Lillian Molieri (Yo Jose singer), Byron Foulger (Mr. Button, Rudy Vallee's assistant)

 Free Download of the old movie People Are Funny